pali-english/pali-english.github.io/README.md

 for it will plague you later on.
 A good deed is better done,
 one that does not plague you.

+    "Akataṁ" - not done, undone
+    "dukkaṭaṁ" - a bad deed, a wrong action
+    "seyyo" - better
+    "pacchā" - afterwards, later
+    "tappati" - is tormented, is plagued
+    "dukkaṭaṁ" - a bad deed, a wrong action
+    "Katañca" - and done
+    "sukataṁ" - a good deed, a right action
+    "seyyo" - better
+    "yaṁ" - which
+    "katvā" - having done
+    "nānutappati" - does not regret, is not plagued

 Nagaraṁ yathā paccantaṁ,
 guttaṁ santarabāhiraṁ;